secrierlab/EMT/README.md

 ## How to run a script

 1) Check that all the depencies are installed (INSTALL.R script)
-2) Open RStudio or shell
+2) Open RStudio or a R-shell
 3) Move in the path with the script of interest as follow.

 For example if the user wants to run the segmentation (run_hmm.R) on a toy dataset of gene-expression (TCGA) these are the steps to use: